 - Do not exchange private emails (nor email addresses), text messages or photos with patients.

 - If you must communicate by email with patients / clients while on clinical placement, do not use your “usask” email address, or other personal email address.
 Use an official clinic or Health Region address.

-- On personal sites, do not portray yourself as formally representing the viewpoint of the University of Saskatchewan.
+- On personal sites, do not portray yourself as formally representing the viewpoint of the School of Rehabilitation Science and/or the University of Saskatchewan.

 - If you are authorized to use electronic devices, including networked computers owned by clinical placement facilities (clinics, health regions), you are responsible for protecting the confidentiality and integrity of the information stored on such devices by following the Information Technology policies and procedures of the facility.
 This includes, but is not limited to the following: